geekmandan/mvc_blog_php/README.md

 - Added **modal popup** functionality for images on the promo page.
 - Added **Add Admin form** (`add_admin.php`) to simplify admin creation.
 - Fixed **admin login** to properly handle empty or hashed passwords.
 - Updated inline styles for better readability and structure.

+## Contact
+For questions or suggestions: [rebcoding@gmail.com]